Israel gives nod to Gaza Marine gas development, wants security assurances

-Israel gave preliminary approval for the development of a gas field off the Gaza Strip on Sunday while saying it would require security coordination with the Palestinian Authority and neighbouring Egypt, reports Reuters.
+Israel gave preliminary approval for the development of a gas field off the Gaza Strip on Sunday, while saying it would require security coordination with the Palestinian Authority and neighbouring Egypt.

-If concluded, the agreement would be a boost for the cash-strapped Palestinian economy.
+If concluded, the agreement would be a boost for the cash-strapped Palestinian economy, Reuters reports.

 Announcing the move on the Gaza Marine project, Prime Minister Benjamin Netanyahu's office said progress would hinge on "preserving the State of Israel's security and diplomatic needs".